The Berkeley Food Pantry is here to help.

 How often can I receive groceries?

 The Berkeley Food Pantry is an emergency food resource only.
-You can receive groceries once a month.
+Please seek our services when it is an emergency.

 For ongoing help with getting food, please call any of these agencies: